CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Limitations and Threats to Validity

-\textit{External:} Further, all the source code projects used in this study are collected from \textit{GitHub}, a well-known source code repositories provider.
-It is not necessary that the projects used in this study represent other languages source code or Java language source code entirely.
-Use of different projects or languages may affect the working of our approach.
+A threat to external validity is that the generalization of our results.
+The data set used in this study was collected from \textit{GitHub}, a well-known source code repositories provider.
+It is not necessary that the projects used in this study represent Java language or other languages code entirely.
+Another threat to external validity is the choice of hyper-parameters.
+There is no universal approach to learn the best model parameters, thus the parameter tuning is mainly empirical.